After the Diagnosis: Treating T1 High-Grade Bladder Cancer

 Deciding on the radical cystectomy and ileal conduit

 I decided on radical cystectomy and ileal conduit (IC) for several reasons.
 The neo or IP might not work, as it was unclear if my incontinence issue was temporary or permanent.
 Only time would determine that, and time might not be on my side.
 In the end, I decided to move forward with the ileal conduit (IC) diversion option.
 The surgery was more common with a shorter recovery period.
 I was not concerned with wearing a bag at all.
 I had never seen one except for online pictures, but that did not bother me at all.

 Meeting my surgeon

-I met with my surgeon twice and discovered that he was the first surgeon in NW Ohio to use the Davinci robotic surgical system.
+I met with my surgeon twice and discovered he was the first surgeon in NW, Ohio, to use the Davinci robotic surgical system.
 He was very skilled with years of experience successfully performing my specific surgery.
 I was confident in my choice.
-When I asked the doctor how long he expected my surgery to take he said, "as long as it takes to do it perfectly."
+When I asked the doctor how long he expected my surgery to take, he said, "as long as it takes to do it perfectly."
 Definitely a good response!

 Surgery day approached quickly

-Originally, I was scheduled for October 27, 2014.
-I had just accepted a job offer with my new employer being fully aware that my start date was several weeks away.
+On September 30, 2014, I arrived at the hospital for the most important surgery of my life.
+Initially, I was scheduled for October 27, 2014.
+I had just accepted a job offer from my new employer, knowing that my start date was several weeks away.
 The following day, I received a call that a scheduled surgery for another patient had been canceled.
 It was an incredibly welcome relief to move my procedure date up.
-On September 30, 2014, I arrived at the hospital for the most important surgery of my life.